tywalch/electrodb/README.md

 When performing a bulk operation ([Batch Get](#batch-get), [Batch Delete Records](#batch-write-delete-records), [Batch Put Records](#batch-write-put-records)) you can pass a [Query Options](#query-options) called `concurrent`, which impacts how many batch requests can occur at the same time.
 Your value pass the test of both, `!isNaN(parseInt(value))` and `parseInt(value) > 0`.

 *What to do about it:*
-Expect this error only if youre providing a concurrency value.
-Double check the value you are providing is the value you expect to be passing, and that the value passes the tests listed above.
+Expect this error only if you're providing a concurrency value.
+Double-check the value you are providing is the value you expect to be passing, and that the value passes the tests listed above.

 ### aws-error
 *Code: 4001*